LesterLyu/The-Look/deliverables/iteration-01.plan.md

 #### Artifacts

-We will keep a Google Doc sheet called the "Track Board" which includes each team member's name and under which a list of tasks that the team member is assigned to and the corresponding due date for that task.
+We will keep a Google Doc sheet called the [Track Board](https://docs.google.com/document/d/1FIVt9HOjWtJEGN-1Ru8d8Crb7CeDV5ArKOWB1BIJYXE/edit) which includes each team member's name and under which a list of tasks that the team member is assigned to and the corresponding due date for that task.
 It is the responsiblity of each team member to discuss what they plan to accomplish and add relevant comments/problems they encountered while working on that task.

 ## Product